Bank Statement Import Software for Australian Accountants

 ScaleUnlimited clients$549/month

-All plans include all three import methods, the full three-layer coding engine, CDR bank feed integration, and the practice dashboard.
+All plans include both import methods — CSV, Excel & PDF upload and the per-client email inbox — the full three-layer coding engine, and the practice dashboard.
 See full plan details at /pricing.

 Frequently asked questions

 What is bank statement import software and why does it matter for Australian practices?
 Bank statement import software automates the process of getting transaction data from your clients' banks into your reconciliation workflow.
 For Australian practices, this matters because the manual alternative — chasing clients for statements, downloading CSVs, reformatting files, and uploading them to your accounting platform — consumes significant bookkeeper time before any actual reconciliation work begins.
-Reconlink handles import through CDR bank feeds, email-based statement forwarding, and direct upload, so the bookkeeper's time starts at reviewing coded transactions rather than collecting raw data.
+Reconlink handles import through email-based statement forwarding and direct CSV, Excel or PDF upload, so the bookkeeper's time starts at reviewing coded transactions rather than collecting raw data.

 How does the email import method work in practice?
 Each client in your Reconlink workspace has a unique inbound email address.
 When a client receives their monthly bank statement — whether as a PDF attachment or a downloadable CSV — they forward it to that address.
 Reconlink receives the email, parses the attachment, normalises the transaction data, and adds it to the client's reconciliation queue.
 No bookkeeper action is required between the client sending the email and the transactions appearing in the coding queue.

 Can Reconlink handle clients who use multiple bank accounts?
 Yes.
 Each client workspace in Reconlink supports multiple bank accounts, and each account can use a different import method.
-A client might have their main trading account connected via CDR and a second savings account handled via email import.
+A client might forward their main trading account statement to the email inbox while the bookkeeper uploads PDF statements for a second savings account.
 All accounts appear in a single client workspace, and the reconciliation dashboard shows coding completion status across all of them.

 What happens after import — does Reconlink code the transactions automatically?
 Yes.
 As soon as transactions arrive through any import method, Reconlink's three-layer coding engine processes them automatically.
 The first layer applies deterministic coding rules for known vendors.
 The second layer applies a per-client machine learning model trained on that client's coding history.
 The third layer uses an LLM for new or ambiguous descriptions.
 The result is a review queue that contains only the transactions the system is uncertain about — typically 8–15% of total transaction volume in a mature configuration.

 Is Reconlink suitable for practices that have clients on a mix of banks and import methods?
 Yes — mixed import environments are the common case for practices managing more than a handful of clients.
-Reconlink is designed to handle CDR, email, and manual upload simultaneously across different clients in the same practice.
+Reconlink is designed to handle email forwarding and manual CSV, Excel or PDF upload simultaneously across different clients in the same practice.
 The practice dashboard normalises all clients into a single view regardless of how their transactions arrive, so the bookkeeper sees the same coding completion and BAS readiness indicators for every client.

 Stop managing imports.
 Start reviewing reconciliations.

 The import step is where practice time goes before the billable work begins.
-Reconlink removes it — CDR clients sync automatically every day, email-import clients submit their own statements, and the three-layer AI handles the coding as soon as data arrives.
+Reconlink removes it — email-import clients forward their own statements, direct uploads take seconds, and the three-layer AI handles the coding as soon as data arrives.

-Book a free demo — see all three import methods working against real client data, with no commitment required.
+Book a free demo — see both import methods working against real client data, with no commitment required.
 Or explore all Reconlink features and pricing.

 This page was last reviewed on 23 May 2026.
-CDR bank coverage expands as institutions complete their obligations — confirm current coverage at cdr.gov.au.
 This is general guidance, not specific tax or legal advice.

 Run your practice on ReconLink.